In this article, we’ll build a storefront with Storefront UI and Tailwind CSS.

 To build the home product section, we’ll use the SfSection

-component to create a section in the storefront, the SfCarousel
+component to create a section in the storefront.
+The SfCarousel

-component to render product information.
+component will render product information.

 property in the SfSection